Upgrade to the __tier_name__

 bowl of caramelized banana oatmeal

-The ingredient list and preparation couldn’t be simpler, but Dirty Gourmet’s Caramelized Banana Oatmeal tastes like a genuine gourmet breakfast in the boonies
+The ingredient list and preparation couldn’t be simpler, but Dirty Gourmet’s Caramelized Banana Oatmeal tastes like a genuine gourmet breakfast when you’re in the great outdoors.

 black skillet full of asparagus pancetta with two cups of black coffee next to it

-It’s easy but ill-advised to skimp on the veggies while out and about in the Great Outdoors.
-This recipe from Fresh Off the Grid incorporates delicious (and vibrantly colorful) asparagus, a durable and delicious green that’ll last quite a while your comping food storage container.
+It’s easy but ill-advised to skimp on the veggies while adventuring in the outdoors.
+This campfire cooking recipe from Fresh Off the Grid incorporates delicious (and vibrantly colorful) asparagus, a durable and delicious green that’ll last quite a while in your camping food storage container.

 Campfire Cinnamon Roll-Ups